AdarshRazor/Learning-DataStructure/Data Structure and Sorting/Graph DS/BFS.md

 ## When to use

-- This algorithm is useful for finding the shortest path between two nodes in an unweighted graph or for traversing a tree level-by-level.
+- It is useful for finding the shortest path between two nodes in an unweighted graph.

+- You want to find the smallest number of steps to reach a solution in a search problem.

+- You want to traverse a tree or graph level by level.

 Here is the [link](https://www.youtube.com/watch?v=0u78hx-66Xk) of the video from GeeksforGeeks which might clear you idea.